What is a Pastry Chef de Partie?

 Duties and Responsibilities

-Here is a snapshot of the key responsibilities of a pastry chef de partie:
+Here are the key duties and responsibilities of a pastry chef de partie:

 Pastry chefs de partie have distinct personalities.
 Think you might match up?
 Take the free career test to find out if pastry chef de partie is one of your top career matches.
 Take the free test now Learn more about the career test